+Aim:

-AIM: To reward the positive behaviour of all children on a regular basis and to deal with negative behaviour in a clear and consistent manner.
+To reward the positive behaviour and adherence to safe, ready and respectful by all children on a regular basis by linking positive exemplification of values, rules and mission to the well-being of self and the community as a whole.
+To deal with negative behaviour in a clear, consistent and meaningful manner.
 To involve staff throughout the school in this process.